- I. Residential Life Office: Welcome and Expectations

 The Residential Life Office may modify designated quiet hours for specific periods as the situation may arise, including, but not limited to, finals week, when quiet hours are in effect 24 hours per day.
 Students who violate quiet hours will be referred for appropriate disciplinary action.

 Residents assume total responsibility for their room/suite/apartment and for the behavior and activities which occur within all assigned living areas.
 This includes, but is not limited to, the common living spaces (living room/kitchen) in university apartments and suite restrooms in Oak Hall.
+As stated in the “Guests in the Residence Halls” section above, residents are also responsible for all behavior and activities of their guests as well.

 Effective August 7, 2017, Jacksonville University shall be a “smoke-free” campus, and prohibits the use of all lighted tobacco products on all property that is owned, operated, leased, occupied, or controlled by the University.
 “Property” for purposes of this policy includes: